-Honey for acne?
-Get smooth skin and fight acne with lemon and raw honey face masks
+Honey face mask?
+Get smooth skin and remove acne with lemon and honey

 The catch — if you can call it that — is that not all honey is created equal, and if you’re going to use it in masks to brighten your complexion or as a spot treatment for acne, you’ll probably have to shell out from $7 to $10 for some organic raw honey at your local gourmet or organic foods shop or at your local farmers market.